thatcoderdaniel/tune-it-up/README.md

 B) Choose **Create role**
 C) Create a role with the following properties
   - Trust entity type **>** AWS service, now select Lambda from Use case
   - Permissions **>** In your permission policies page, in the search bar, type **lambda-custom-policy**.
-That newly create     policy should now sho up.
+That newly create     policy should now show up.
 Select it, and click next.

 ![permissions](https://github.com/thatcoderdaniel/tune-it-up/blob/main/images/custom-policy.png)